paularmstrong/normalizr/README.md

 const ServerActionCreators = {

   // These are two different XHR endpoints with different response schemas.
-  // We can use the schema objects defined earlier to express both of them:
+  // We can use the entity objects defined earlier to express both of them:

   receiveArticles(response) {